jasonjac2/OneMoreWiki/Troubleshooting.md

 As always, if you need to submit a bug, please collect as much information as you can so that I can try to reproduce the problem.

 Thank you for your patience and support.

+# OneNote Specific Problems

+## Search is Flaky
+Some OneMore commands, such as the _Link References_ command, use the internal search capabilities of OneNote.
+This is based on the Windows Search engine which indexes content on your computer.
+Sometimes it takes a while for the index to synchronize with recent changes in your notebooks.
+Sometimes it doesn't synchronize at all which means you don't find what you're looking for, or commands like _Link References_ don't seem to work.

+To correct this, there are two possibilities.
+First, you can try rebuilding the Windows Search index for OneNote.

+1. Open the Windows Start menu and type _Indexing Options_ and press Enter
+1. Select _Microsoft OneNote_ and click the _Advanced_ button
+1. Click the _Rebuild_ button next to "Delete and rebuild index"
+1. Press OK.
+This may take some time (hours maybe)

+Second, if that doesn't seem to work, you can delete the OneNote cache

+1. Close OneNote
+1. Open Windows File Explorer
+1. Navigate to the cache folder, something like C:\Users\_username_\AppData\Local\Microsoft\OneNote\16.0\cache
+1. Delete everything in this folder
+1. Open OneNote.
+It will reload all of your notebooks, sections, and pages.
+This will appear slow because it's rebuilding that cache folder.